 When it comes to machine learning, everyone immediately thinks about futuristic-type products like self-driving cars or Siri.
 Still, it’s not just those cutting-edge companies with huge R&D budgets who are doing it.
 Techcrunch suggests that nearly every Fortune 500 company must be using it already.

 But what really is machine learning?
 How can we differentiate it from artificial intelligence and deep learning?
+And how can we use machine learning in digital marketing?

 Let’s begin with the broadest concept: artificial intelligence